 Bottom Line

-GGR staff writer and product tester Lauren Strong uses this in her 900-square-foot home with her husband, and he’s never once heard this under-desk treadmill’s motor.
+Need a quiet treadmill to get your steps in?
+GGR Senior Staff Writer and certified personal trainer Lauren Strong uses the smaller version of our the LifeSpan TR1200, the TR1000, in her 900-square-foot home with her husband, and he’s never once heard this under-desk treadmill’s motor.
 Lauren also uses this treadmill during work Zoom meetings, though this writer has never once heard a peep out of this cardio machine.

 This is due to the 2.25 CHP motor, which is much more powerful than what you typically see in an under-desk treadmill.
 A better motor not only means less noise and quicker speeds, but it also ensures this treadmill will last much longer than other picks.
 The powerful motor, along with a 350-pound weight capacity, also makes this our top pick for the best under-desk treadmill for a heavy person.